Kit/app-demos/html-renderer/README.md

-# ConvertKit Editor Plugin Demo
+# Kit Editor Plugin Demo

-This directory serves as an example of how you can structure your application to respond to ConvertKit's editor plugin framework.
-It contains a _search_ endpoint, which can respond to requests from the ConvertKit sidebar, and an _HTML_ endpoint, which can generate an element for the editor based on the user's selected settings.
+This directory serves as an example of how you can structure your application to respond to Kit's editor plugin framework.
+It contains a _search_ endpoint, which can respond to requests from the Kit sidebar, and an _HTML_ endpoint, which can generate an element for the editor based on the user's selected settings.
 You can view the comments in `index.js` to learn more about the implementation.

 If you want to run this app locally, you can do so by running: